Águila Blanca (heist): Sentences

 Juan Segarra Palmer, one of the leaders of the group, was sentenced to 65 years in prison.
-In 1999, he was one of the FALN members whose sentences were commuted by President Bill Clinton.
+In August 1999, he was one of the 16 FALN members who were offered clemency by President Bill Clinton, which included a condition that they renounce terrorism in any continued efforts for independence; Segarra Palmer agreed to the offer.

 Filiberto Ojeda Rios was sentenced in absentia to 55 years in prison.
 His lawyer stated that Ojeda jumped bail because he did not think he could get a fair trial.
 In a case that drew criticism from the government of Puerto Rico, Ojeda was shot and killed in a shootout when the FBI raided his hideout in Puerto Rico in 2005.

 In 2010, Avelino González-Claudio was sentenced for his part in planning the robbery to seven years in prison and "ordered to pay back the money," according to The Hartford Courant.

-Victor Manuel Gerena is still at large and was listed as one of the FBI Ten Most Wanted Fugitives until April 11, 2010, when he became the fugitive to have spent the most time on the list.
+Victor Manuel Gerena is still at large and was one of the FBI Ten Most Wanted Fugitives until being removed from the list on December 15, 2016; having been on the list for over 32 years, he holds the record as the fugitive to have spent the most time on the list.

 Roberto Maldonado-Rivera was sentenced to five years in prison and fined $100,000.
-He had served his sentence and was released several years prior to Clinton's clemency offer.
+He had served his sentence and was released several years prior to Clinton's clemency offer, though the clemency offer did include cancellation of any yet-unpaid portion of his $100,000 fine.